fattureincloud/fattureincloud-php-sdk/docs/Api/CashbookApi.md

 Create Cashbook Entry

-👥 Company context \\ 🔒 Required scope: `cashbook:a`  Create a new cashbook entry.
-It is possible to create an entry as an income or an outcome.
+Creates a new cashbook entry.

 ### Example